tsangkai/eleventyone-personal-website/src/site/index.md

 </div>

-I am a PhD candidate at the Department of Electrical and Computer Engineering, UCLA.
+I am a PhD candidate in the Department of Electrical and Computer Engineering, UCLA.

 ## research interests